Josef-Vonasek/ACM/README.md

+Some algorithms from site http://www.spoj.com/ implemented in Haskell.

-Every haskell file contains a constant 'task = link to task formulation '
+Every haskell file contains a constant : task = "link to task formulation"